cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_backups.rst

     With this option, the verification step will be skipped.

+.. option:: -j

+    Produce output in JSON format.
+The default is plain text.

 .. option:: -v

     Increase the verbosity.
 Can be specified multiple times.